AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bundle-product/create-bundle-product.md

 <InlineAlert variant="info" slots="text"/>

-If you do not see the bundle product on the front end, you can try reindexing and clearing the cache.
+If you do not see the bundle product on the frontend, you can try reindexing and clearing the cache.